-- 1. Each applicant of any course of training offered at Federico Beauty Institute must provide one of the following to be admitted as a student - Successfully completed high school or its equivalent as evidenced by any of the items on the following list: copy of diploma, copy of GED certificate, or official transcripts showing high school completion. - Foreign High School Diplomas must be translated and verified as equivalent to a U.S. High School diploma by a qualified outside agency in order to be considered for acceptance. - Evidence of completion of home schooling that state law treats as a home or private school. - An academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree. - 2.
+- Successfully completed high school or its equivalent as evidenced by any of the items on the following list: copy of diploma, copy of GED certificate, or official transcripts showing high school completion. - Foreign High School Diplomas must be translated and verified as equivalent to a U.S. High School diploma by a qualified outside agency in order to be considered for acceptance. - Evidence of completion of home schooling that state law treats as a home or private school. - An academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit toward a bachelor's degree. - 2.
 Take and pass entrance examination prior to enrollment.
 The examination is administrated in English and passing serves as documentation of English proficiency. - Correctly answer 15 or more questions out of 50 is considered passing. - If a prospect fails the entrance exam, they may re-test after one week. - If a prospect fails a second opportunity to pass this exam, they must wait 6 months before re-testing (this opportunity would be treated as a first attempt). - 3.
 Complete an enrollment application - 4.
 Provide photo identification as proof of age (e.g. Driver's License, Government Issued Identification Card, or Passport) - 5.
-Provide an original, signed social security card or an individual taxpayer ID card (applicants without an original, signed social security card are not eligible to receive Federal Student Aid). - 6.
-If applicant is an eligible non-citizen, they must provide alien documentation (e.g. valid green card) - 7.
+Provide an original, signed social security card or an individual taxpayer ID card. - 6.
 Students applying for Veterans Benefits are required to provide a DD214 (if applicable), Certificate of Eligibility, and ANY pervious training transcripts.